-- 1. Select the Backup(s) in the browse of the Backups view. - From the Backup context menu, choose either Compare with Current or Compre with Each Other.
+- 1. Select the Backups to compare in the Backups view. - 2.
+From the Backup object's context menu, choose Compare With $\rightarrow$ Each Other.

 Tools

 This chapter documents a number of useful tools provided in the Roundtable environment.
 These include: